 While the individual distances may not seem overly daunting, combine the duration of relentless climbing with the overall distance, heat and the amount of climbing and you have an epic day on your hands.

 So where do we start?

-A coach is not essential to do well; many riders are self-coached, so if you are going down this route think about how you are going to structure your training week.
-You will need to get at least one long ride in per week, usually on the weekend, as well as a number of shorter sessions during the week, supplemented by strength and conditioning either at home or at a gym.
-At the end of this article is an example training plan for January.
+You will need to get at least one long ride in per week, usually on the weekend, as well as a number of shorter sessions during the week, supplemented by some strength and conditioning either at home or at a gym.
+At the end of this article is an example training plan for February.

-With it being January the chances of poor weather conditions in the UK are high, therefore investing in either some rollers or a turbo trainer would be a sensible option.
+With it being February (we had snow in Manchester yesterday!) the chances of poor weather conditions in the UK are high, therefore investing in either some rollers or a turbo trainer (Zwift is becoming very popular judging by who we follow on Strava) would be a sensible option.
 It is far better to stay indoors if/when the snow and ice hit and do a shorter turbo session than to go out, fall off, and miss six weeks with a broken arm/leg.
 If in doubt, don’t go out.
 With plenty of options for providing structure and entertainment to indoor sessions, for example Zwift or The Sufferfest videos, a session on the indoor trainer can fly by.
 If you’d like to know more about turbo trainers and rollers, and which would be best for you, read this great article: https://cyclingtips.com/2016/10/rollers-vs-trainer-2/